Pittsburgh-NEH-Institute/Institute-Materials-2020/eXist-db-stages/neh_04_rest.md

 return $hit/descendant::tei:titleStmt/tei:title
 ```

-Here we don’t strip the original markup and we don’t add our own `<title>` tags.
-How do we understand the different output?
+In this new version we don’t strip the original markup and we don’t add our own `<title>` tags.
+How do we understand the different output of the two versions?

 ## Optional (advanced)